MrCode200/magic_utils/.github/CODE_OF_CONDUCT.md

 1. **Report It**: Reach out to us at [luffydmoneky19992024@gmail.com](mailto:luffydmoneky19992024@gmail.com) to report any concerns.
 2. **What Happens Next**: Once a report is received, we’ll review it and determine the best course of action.
 We aim to resolve issues promptly and fairly.
 3. **Confidentiality**: We respect your privacy.
 Reports will be handled confidentially, and we’ll protect the identities of all parties involved.
-### Dont know what the 3rd exactly means so sry no confidentiality

 ## Our Commitment